Insula-Crypto/crypto_portfolio_opti/code/optimization/README.md

 # Optimization

-Optimization is performed on AWS lambda function every last Thursday of the month at 12:30 PM.
+Optimization is performed on AWS lambda function every **last Thursday of the month at 12:30 PM**.
 The goal is to be able to change the different Optimization parameters directly on the Lambda interface, contrary to Fargate where it is impossible to change variables easily.

 In this optimization step, we use Markowitz Portfolio Optimization to get the following elements:
 - Every simulated portoflio during the Optimization